 |Length of Stay||2 nights|

-|Room Type||4 bed dorm|
+|Room Type||4-bed dorm|

 (We used our YHA e-pack)

 Surfers Paradise is a city that never sleeps, the streets bustling with tourists.
-Staying downtown was convenient, but after a few energetic days in the city, we were happy for the down-time that YHA had to offer.
+Staying downtown was convenient, but after a few energetic days in the city, we were happy for the downtime that YHA had to offer.
 The hostel is set on the first floor of a small shopping arcade, each room with a section of the veranda, and copious seating for the ultimate chill out spot.
-The guests ranged from tourists to longer term workers, and of all ages.
+The guests ranged from tourists to longer-term workers, and of all ages.
 Most people were sat around watching TV, reading, cooking or chatting.
 The balcony off the kitchen/lounge was very social, and people were seen outside having drinks and chatting.
 We met a group of students who travelled to Australia to work at boarding schools.
-They were really friendly and we spent a lot of time with them, talking about the countries we came from and what others travels we’d like to do in Australia.
+They were really friendly and we spent a lot of time with them, talking about the countries we came from and what other travels we’d like to do in Australia.